pywbem/pywbem/README.rst

 Pywbem is a WBEM client and WBEM indication listener, written in pure Python.
 It runs on Python 2 and Python 3.

-The latest released version of pywbem is |pywbem-version|.

 The major components of pywbem are shown in this diagram: